tomtan/oci-tools/README.md

 # oci-tools

 ## Purpose
-The purpose of this Python Script(CollectInstances.py & CollectPublicIPs.py) is trying to collect all those instances shape information and public IP addresses for Oracle Cloud Infrastructure(OCI) tenancy.
+The purpose of this Python Script(CollectInstances.py & CollectPublicIPs.py & CollectPrivateIPs.py) is trying to collect all those instances shape information and public/private IP addresses across the total regions/compartments in Oracle Cloud Infrastructure(OCI) tenancy.

 ## How to use these scripts